Effect of Ultrasonic Pretreatment on Melon Drying and Computational Fluid Dynamic Modelling of Thermal Profile

 Results and conclusions.
 Ultrasound pretreatment reduced the drying time from 25 % (samples US20 and US30 at 50 °C) to 40 % (samples US20 and US30 at 70 °C).
 The two-term exponential model presented the best fit to the experimental data, and the diffusivity coefficients showed a tendency to increase as the time of exposure of the melon to ultrasonic waves increased.
 Pretreatment water loss and solid gain behaviour and drying kinetic and diffusion data were used to choose the best experimental conditions to be simulated with CFD.
 The heat transfer modelling through CFD showed that the temperature distribution along the melon slice was representative.
 Therefore, the profile obtained via CFD satisfactorily describes the drying process.

 Novelty and scientific contribution.
 The use of simulation tools in real processes allows the monitoring and improvement of existing technologies, such as food drying processes, that involve complex mechanisms, making it difficult to obtain some data.
 Application of CFD in the drying processes of fruits and vegetables is still very recent, being a field little explored.
-There is no record in the literature that uses CFD in the drying of melon.
+There is no record in the literature of the use of CFD for the drying of melon.